Horizon (British TV series): 1990s

 Since the early 1990s, Horizon has developed a distinctive narrative form, typically employing an underlying "detective" metaphor, to relate scientific issues and discoveries to the lives of its viewers.
 Many episodes of Horizon are structured in a format that starts with a tease or menu laying out what the show has in store, followed by two "acts" with a "plot twist" around 25–35 minutes into the show.
 The twist frequently propels the story line from a focus on an individual scientist's human and intellectual journey of discovery through to explore the impact of that insight while, at the same time, providing a change of "texture" and filmic pace.
 Often, episodes of Horizon end up with a montage of "talking heads" as experts and people affected by the implications of the science covered are intercut to create a sense of summary.

 2000s

 Until early 2008, the length was standardised at 50 minutes, which was extended in the latter half of 2008 to 60 minutes.
-Some episodes are adapted from documentaries by other broadcasters such as PBS' Nova, and episodes of Horizon are in turn adapted by PBS (to American English) and other broadcasters around the world in their own languages.
+Some episodes are adapted from documentaries by other broadcasters such as PBS's Nova, and episodes of Horizon are in turn adapted by PBS (to American English) and other broadcasters around the world in their own languages.

+No new episodes were broadcast between July 2022 and 2024.
+In January 2024, a special episode on the Artemis program in conjunction with the American series Nova and the Open University was announced.

 Popularity

 Horizon has enjoyed high viewing figures, even though it covered subjects as complex as molecular biology and particle physics.
 It has shown a change of direction since June 2006, offering a more light-hearted approach, though the subjects it covers remain serious.
+For instance, an episode broadcast in 2019 entitled "We Need To Talk About Death" features Kevin Fong talking to palliative care clinician Mark Taubert and some of his patients who are facing terminal illness.